Editor’s Note: This list was last updated on September 7, 2020. Visit a national park’s linked webpage for the most up-to-date information.

 Zion National Park

 Limited operations began in Zion on May 22.
 The park is open for day use only, and parking is limited to control how many visitors can enter the park.
+A few updates to note:

 Don’t see the national park you’re hoping to visit on this list?
 Use the “Find a Park” tool on the National Park Service website to find more information on any U.S. national park.